romshark/Go-1-2-Proposal---Immutability/README.md

   in this context.
 - When declaring a **function receiver** we have to know, whether this function will change anything inside the receiver.
+- When declaring an **interface method** we have to know, whether this method should not change the state of the object implementing this interface.
 - When declaring a **reference type** such as a pointer, a slice or a map we have to know whether we want to:
 	- make the object changeable, but not the its reference